 English/English as an Additional Language (EAL)

 This study aims to develop competence in the understanding and use of English for a variety of purposes sufficient to meet the demands of post-school employment, further education, and participation in a democratic society.
-It emphasises the integration of reading, writing, speaking, listening, and thinking.
-It values student diversity and particularly encourages learning in which students take responsibility for their language development and thus grow in confidence and in language skill and understanding
+It emphasis is on the integration of reading, writing, speaking, listening, and thinking.
+It values student diversity and particularly encourages learning in which students take responsibility for their language development, thus grow in confidence, in language skill and understanding.

 Information Technology